ataseren/DevSecOps-Vault/content/resources/conferences.md

-# DevSecOps Conferences & Events
+# DevSecOps Conferences and Events

 Conferences and meetups are excellent for learning the latest in DevSecOps, sharing experiences, and discovering new tools and practices.
 Whether you're focused on secure CI/CD, Kubernetes, cloud security, or software supply chain integrity — there are tracks and talks for you.

----

 ## DevSecOps & AppSec Focused Conferences